nicolamahon/MedLab/README.md

 - terminating the program at the user's request rather than self-terminating
 - being able to flip back and forth between screens to allow the user full control over what they see

-That's it, I hope you enjoy playing around with it.
+That's it, I hope you enjoy playing around with it.<br>
 <b>~ Engage!</b>